 Different methods are deployed for different accuracies.

 The cost for the data entry is the hardest one to estimate, and most vendors will be reluctant to provide a firm fee quote without seeing an actual source document as the above factors will greatly affect the amount of time.

-In addition, issues affecting the document (layout, legibility) and the type of data (numeric vs. alphanumeric) will affect the keying rate (can range from and average of 4,000 keystrokes per hour (KSPH) to 10,000+ KSPH).
+In addition, issues affecting the document (layout, legibility) and the type of data (numeric vs. alphanumeric) will affect the keying rate (can range from an average of 4,000 keystrokes per hour (KSPH) to 10,000+ KSPH).

-One other factor will affect fee, and that is the size of the project.
+One other factor will affect the fee, and that is the size of the project.
 For large, ongoing projects, we can provide more aggressive pricing than we can for small,

 Because every project is unique, and each client has different goals and objectives, it is not practical to take a ‘cookie-cutter’ approach to data entry pricing.

 The only good measure is to let us take a look at your project.
 That way we can give you a reasonable fee estimate based on the factors discussed above.